MrZloHex/lscc/README.md

 ## Usage

 All commands work as standart.
-All is the same.
+All is the samWe.
 E.g.:</br>
 ```bash
 $ lscusb -t -v
 ```